Gretsch 6128

-The Gretsch 6128 (Duo Jet) is a chambered solid body electric guitar manufactured by Gretsch since the mid-1950s.
+The Gretsch 6128 (Duo Jet) is a chambered solid body electric guitar which has been manufactured by Gretsch since 1953.

 Origins

 The Duo Jet was first introduced in 1953, after the success of the Gibson Les Paul Goldtop.
-A key difference between the two was that the Duo Jet was not a solid-body, instead being semi-solid with routed channels and pockets inside.
+A difference between the two is that the Duo Jet has a semi-solid body with routed channels and internal pockets instead of a solid body.

 It is believed that the name Duo Jet was inspired by the fact that the guitar has two pickups (Duo) and by the advanced aircraft of the time (Jet).
-This was the first Gretsch guitar to feature a truss rod accessible through the headstock, a pickup selection switch on the cutaway, and a master volume on the body.
+This was the first Gretsch guitar to feature a truss rod accessible through the headstock, a pickup selection switch on the body, and a master volume on the cutaway.

 Construction

-Made of a chambered mahogany body, one of the most notable differences between the Duo Jet and comparable guitars is in its configuration variations.
-While it shares their dual pickup, single cutaway style with the more popular Gibson Les Paul, the 6128 Duo Jet models take various unique approaches for shaping the tonality of the instrument.
+As is common with electric guitars, the body of the 6128 Duo Jet is made of wood, in this case chambered mahogany.
+The guitar shares its dual pickup, single cutaway design with the Gibson Les Paul, but the Duo Jet takes differing approaches to shaping the instrument’s tonality and has been made available in various configurations.

-While a master volume is standard on this model, some variations will either have independent neck/bridge pickup volume knobs with a master tone knob, or will have the same independent neck/bridge pickup volume knobs, but with a tone switch next to the pickup selector switch instead of the master tone knob.
+The tone switch versions of the Duo Jet come equipped with Gretsch's Filter'Tron humbucker pickup made popular by country music guitarist Chet Atkins.

-The versions with a master tone knob are equipped with DeArmond Dynasonic pickups, which have a full-bodied, low frequency tone.
-Most associated with the sound of guitarist Duane Eddy, Dynasonics are single coil pickups, and have been used on certain Gretsch models since the 1950s.
-Most models of the guitar come equipped with a Bigsby vibrato tailpiece in conjunction with a rocker bridge.
+Notable users

-The most famous example of this Duo Jet was played by George Harrison during The Beatles' early days in Hamburg, and on their first album.
+George Harrison played a 1957 Duo Jet during The Beatles' early days in Hamburg, and on their first album.
 Harrison also posed with the guitar for the cover of his 1987 solo album, Cloud Nine.

-The tone switch versions of the Duo Jet come equipped with Gretsch's own Filtertron humbucker pickup made popular by country music guitarist Chet Atkins, and are still in demand to this day.
-Notable players of this version include David Gilmour of Pink Floyd as well as George Harrison.
+Other notable players of the Duo Jet include Pete Townshend of The Who, who used one on early Quadrophenia era gigs in the UK, and Chris Cornell of Soundgarden.
+David Gilmour of Pink Floyd owned a 1950s Duo Jet which he used on some of his early work and then again later in his career.